qrlk/qrlk/README.md

 - **[telegram](https://t.me/qrluke)** | **hi@qrlk.me** | **[keybase](https://keybase.io/qrlk)**
 - **[ask.fm](https://ask.fm/qrluke)**
   - You can ask an anonymous question about me or my projects.
-  - I speak Russian and English.
+  - I speak Russian and English languages.
   - Make sure to disable email notifications if you are curious enough to register there.

 P.S.
 I'm not into mainstream social media, you probably won't find me there.